DryLabRebel/twinSimulator/README.md

 A very simple R script which randomly generates correlated data and has very basic error checking functionality.

-This script accepts three named arguments:
+This script accepts four named arguments:

 - `--mzr` (the monozygotic twin correlation; default = 0.8)
 - `--dzr` (the dizygotic twin correlation; default = 0.4)
 - `--n`   (the sample size; default = 1000)
+- `--age` (the mean age of the whole sample (poisson distribution); default = 25, sd is fixed at 5)
+- `--minage` (the minimum age of the whole sample; default = 0)
-- `--age` (the mean age of the whole sample; default = 25, sd is fixed at 5)
+- `--maxage` (the mean age of the whole sample; default = 25, sd is fixed at 5)

-All three arguments are optional.
+All four arguments are optional.
 The program will use default values for any/all missing inputs.

 To execute the script you must have R installed, and the packages `Rutils` and `MASS`.